x00tex/hackTheBox/Boxes/linux/Retired/crossFitTwo/README.md

 And now we can use sqlmap to automate sql injection.

-Some sqlmap flags to make scan more acurate based on known information.
+Some sqlmap flags to make scan more accurate based on known information.
 ```bash
 --technique=TECH..
 SQL injection techniques to use (default "BEUSTQ")
 --string=STRING     String to match when query is evaluated to True